intel/rmd/docs/ConfigurationGuide.md

 Policy (tier) can be selected during workload creation.
 If 'policy' given in workload description during creation (POST) or update (PATCH) request then manualy specified parameters are ignored.

-Polocy file path is configured in `rmd.toml` default section as `policypath` option.
+Policy file path is configured in `rmd.toml` default section as `policypath` option.
 RMD currently supports yaml, toml as a policy file format.

 ## cpu_map.toml